chloephuong/LHL-Statistical-Modelling-Project/README.md

 4. Exploratory Data Analysis (EDA):

 Perform EDA on the joined dataframe to gain insights into the relationship between bike stations and restaurants.
 Analyze factors such as the number of bikes, restaurant count, average ratings, and their distributions.
-Visualize the data through plots, histograms, or maps to identify patterns and trends.

 5. Regression Model Building: